jaxineC/balance-pro/README.md

 #### Create an account to get started

-Click "sign up" in the navigation bar on the top,
+Click "sign up" in the navigation bar on the top to create an account,
 <br/>
-you can create an account with an email, or just use your Google account.
+With an email, or your Google account.

 #### Create/ Edit/ Delete/ Drag/ Stretch directly on the screen

-We opt out of compelicated forms in traditional gantt chart tools
+We opt out compelicated forms in traditional gantt chart tools
 <br/>--- you can now focus on review and manage your tasks.

 Link :point_right:: https://balancepro.me/